JohnLCaron/rlauxe/README.md

 The margin is calculated with both undervotes and phantoms = 1/2.
 But in reality, the phantoms use "worst case" vote for the loser.
 If the phantom pct is greater than the margin, the audit will fail.
 When hasStyles, we know what that percent is.
-When !hasStyles we probably cant tell whats a phantom and whats an undervote until we audit, although the determination of Nc might indeed tell us the number of phantoms, regardless of hasStyles.

 So for estimation, we could calculate the margin with usePhantoms=true, since thats what were going to see during the audit.

+Ive convinced myself that one cant know Nc without knowing Np.
+Since Np has such a strong effect, we will keep it per contest and use it in the estimation and also the betting strategy.

 ## Stratified audits using OneAudit (TODO)